 Since 2002, our flagship Community Tree Planting program has helped add more than 20,000 trees to private residential and commercial property across D.C.
 We take great joy in working with community organizers to plant trees to make their neighborhoods more welcoming — and help them address concerns unique to their site such as flooding, noise pollution and lack of shade.
 When the right tree is planted in the right location, great things are possible!

 How it Works

-Community groups propose a planting site and locations for ten or more trees.
+Community groups propose a planting site and locations for the trees.
 Shade trees must make up 60 percent or more of the total requested trees.
 This requirement may be waived exclusively for fruit tree projects such as fruit orchards and community gardens.
 Applicants must secure approval or permission from property owners before submitting an application.